Bengali novels: Modern period of Bengali Literature (1890–1947)

+Novelists from East Bengal during pre-partition era

 Before 1947, events like Partition of Bengal in 1905, Foundation of Muslim League in 1906 and Unification of Bengali in 1911 inspired the Muslim community of Dhaka to establish a new identity in the horizon of literature.
 Mohammad Najibar Rahman, Kazi Imdadul Huq, Kazi Abdul Wadud, Sheikh Idrish Ali, Akbaruddin, Abul Fazal, Humayun Kabir, etc. were among the novelists who tried to enrich the novels of the then East Pakistan, present Bangladesh.

 Mohammad Najibar Rahman's Anowara was the first notable novel and it moved the whole Bengali Muslim community after publication.
 According to Rafiqullah Khan, 'The novel could not create any novelty from artistic point of view, but it carried great importance for its picturization of socio-economic and political culture and ideals of the uprising populace' (p.
 25, Translation).
 The main themes of most of the novels in this era were Muslim society, beliefs, and orthodoxy.
 Examples of novels incorporating these themes are Najibar Rahman's Premer Somadhi (published in 1919) and Goriber Meye (1923), Sheikh Idris Ali's Premer Pothe (1926).
 In this time, for the first time the life of the Bengali farmers took an artistic delineation through Kazi Abdul Wadud's Nodibakshe (1919).

 Then Kazi Imdadul Huq sprinkled a new wave.
 His famous novel Abdullah was published in periodicals in 1920 and it came into book form in 1933.
 According to Biswajit Ghosh, this novel was a 'bourgeois and humanitarian revolt against devotion to Peers, religious dogmas, purdah-system and disparity between Ashraf and Atraf'.
 Later, 'Kazi Abdul Wadud and Humayun Kabir extended this attitude'.
 Another novelist, Abul Fazal, exposed human psychological analyses in his novel Chouchir (1927).
 He afterwards continued with his own style and wrote Prodip O Patongo (1940) and Shahoshika (1946).
 It is well accepted that this type of psychological approach was a first attempt in novels of Bangladesh, though not for the first time in Bengali novels.

-A progressive novelist Humayun Kabir wrote an English novel, Rivers and Women, which was published in 1945.
-The Bengali form was published in 1952 by the name of Nodi O Nari.
+Post-Partition/ Contemporary era (1947–Present)

+The independence of India and Pakistan from British rule bore more importance for the people of then Bengal.
+Since then the Bengali speaking community were divided into two parts – the East and the West Bengal.
+The practice and stream of literary practice also separated ways although both Bengals share common readership.

+West Bengal stream

+Novels in post-partition West Bengal portrayed proliferation of socialist ideas.
+Two of the most notable novelists from this era are Manik Bandopadhyay and Tarashankar Bandyopadhyay.
+Tarashankar's goal was to write novels with a social purpose.
+Through his novels, he sketched the tension between socialism and capitalism.
+His popular novels Raikamal and Kavi, and Hasuli Banker Upakatha (1947) paints the pictures of lives of people with humble means.

+Contemporary prominenet novelists from West Bengal include Sunil Gangopadhyay, Shirshendu Mukhopadhyay, Samaresh Majumdar, Mahasweta Devi, and Ashapurna Devi.